lotusatease/ifosslawbook/main.md

 asserted.
 The entitled party whose economic rights have been infringed, may demand that the person infringing these rights:[^642]

-1\) put an end to the infringement;
+1) put an end to the infringement;

-2\) eliminate the consequences of the infringement;
+2) eliminate the consequences of the infringement;

-3\) compensate the losses:
+3) compensate the losses:

-a\) either on the basis of general principles[^643], or
+a) either on the basis of general principles[^643], or

-b\) by paying a sum of money equal to twice — or, if the infringement is culpable, three times — the equitable remuneration, which at the time of enforcement would be due to the entitled party in return for granting permission to use the work;
+b) by paying a sum of money equal to twice — or, if the infringement is culpable, three times — the equitable remuneration, which at the time of enforcement would be due to the entitled party in return for granting permission to use the work;

-4\) surrender any benefits received.
+4) surrender any benefits received.

 Regardless of the aforementioned claims, the entitled party may demand:

-1\) a one-off or repeated press announcement of appropriate content and form, or (part) publication of the court ruling in the case at issue, in accordance with the court’s specifications;,
+1) a one-off or repeated press announcement of appropriate content and form, or (part) publication of the court ruling in the case at issue, in accordance with the court’s specifications;,

-2\) payment by the infringer of an appropriate sum of money, not less than twice the amount of the benefit attained by the infringing party, to the Fund for the Promotion of Artistic Creation, if the infringement is culpable and occurred during business activities carried out in the
+2) payment by the infringer of an appropriate sum of money, not less than twice the amount of the benefit attained by the infringing party, to the Fund for the Promotion of Artistic Creation, if the infringement is culpable and occurred during business activities carried out in the